LinuxCNC/linuxcnc/configs/by_machine/plasmac/README.md

 # plasmac

-Una configuración LinuxCNC para corte por plasma.
+A LinuxCNC configuration for plasma cutting.

-Incorpora el componente HAL plasmac.
+Incorporating the plasmac HAL component.

-Configuraciones GUI para Axis y Gmoccapy.
+GUI configurations for both Axis and Gmoccapy.